-The City of Novi is considering creating a Corridor Improvement Authority (CIA) as a funding mechanism for corridor improvements on either side of Grand River Avenue from Wixom Road to Haggerty Road.
+The City of Novi has created a Corridor Improvement Authority (CIA) as a funding mechanism for corridor improvements on either side of Grand River Avenue from Wixom Road to Haggerty Road.
 A CIA is authorized under the Corridor Improvement Authority Act (PA 280 of 2005) and is governed by a Board of Directors whose primary purpose is to correct and prevent deterioration and promote economic growth within the corridor.
 Other purposes of a CIA include reversing declining property values, improving the overall business climate, and increasing employment opportunities.

 A primary benefit of forming a CIA is the ability to capture the incremental increase in property taxes that results from improvements in the district.
 The captured revenues are used to finance public improvement projects within the district, as a means for jump starting economic growth.
 Local school taxes are not captured by the CIA.